Wheel not included

 7.3 - Good

-Pirelli Reviews
+Pirelli Scorpion STR A Reviews

 Feedback patterns show the Pirelli Scorpion STR A excels in treadwear (7-10 scores dominate) with many customers noting long-lasting performance for highway use.
 Comfort receives praise for smooth ride quality, though some mention occasional road noise.
 Winter traction shows mixed results (scores 0-7), with limited confidence in icy conditions despite decent light snow capability.
 Wet traction earns positive marks (7-10 range) for reliable grip and hydroplaning resistance, though a few report reduced performance in heavy rain.
 Dry traction stands out as a strength (8-10 scores), with drivers highlighting responsive handling and stable cornering.
 While winter capabilities lag, the tire satisfies most drivers seeking durable all-season highway performance with strong dry/wet fundamentals.